marcosotb/dbsd-dec-2022/README.md

 * Scripts to convert to and from Stable Diffusion Original (ckpt/safetensors) and Diffusers are also downloaded.
 * File train_dreambooth.py will be modified upon download to remove references to `keep_fp32_wrapper=True` when function `accelerator.unwrap_model()` is used since it is not available in Accelerate 0.12.0

+## Cell 3.
+Token & Class
+* Enter Token and Class words.
+* Token word can be anything but ideally it should be short.
+Avoid common nouns and names since they are very likely to have a strong prior already in the model you are training on.
+* Example tokens: `skff, rune, nlwx...`
+* In my experience, if likeness of trained subject isn't quite right, using a different token might improve things.
+Some people use the same token for all their trained subjects.
+Some don't.
+You can experiment and see what works best for you.
+* Example class words : `person, man, woman, dog, cat, car`
+*
+* If empty, defaults will be used.